NCSU-DANCE-Research-Group/SHIL/README.md

 This contains the code and data for our paper "SHIL: Self-Supervised Hybrid Learning for Security Attack Detection in Containerized Applications" accepted by [ACSOS 2022](https://2022.acsos.org/).

 ## Approach
-SHIL is a hybrid machine learning solution, which intelligently combines unsupervised and supervised learning method to achieve high attack detection accuracy without requiring any manual data labelling.
+SHIL is a self-supervised hybrid learning solution, which combines unsupervised and supervised learning methods to achieve high accuracy without requiring any manual data labelling.
+We have implemented a prototype of SHIL and conducted experiments over 41 real world security attacks in 28 commonly used server applications.
+Our experimental results show that SHIL can reduce false alarms by 39-91% compared to existing supervised or unsupervised machine learning schemes while achieving a higher or similar detection rate.

 ## Data